November 27, 2024

 Trade Promotion

 Trade promotion is a marketing strategy that uses special displays, pricing, demonstrations, and small gifts to generate an increase in demand for a particular product.
-Companies typically rotate which products that trade promotions are offered on.
+Companies typically rotate which products that trade promotions are offered.

 Free EBOOK Download